 Keep this in mind when thinking about investing.
 It could help you avoid making investment decisions you will regret.

 Invest with a market crash in mind

-What I mean by that is to make sure you put your investment portfolio to a stress test.
 If you're working with an advisor, chances are they will promote how much the funds they recommend have made over the years.
-Often, those numbers are communicated in average annual returns.
+Often, they show those numbers as average annual returns.

 Do yourself a favor – TAKE THIS TEST to see if you have the right investment mix.